ImanovFuad/Python/Object-model.md

     owm.find_weather_by_name('Springfield',search='accurate')
     owm.find_weather_by_coords(-2.15, 57.0)

-a list of _Observation_ instances is returned to the clients while querying of weather forecasts gives a _Forecaster_ object:
+a list of _Observation_ instances is returned to the clients.

-    owm.three_hours_forecast('Venice,IT')
-    owm.daily_forecast('San Francisco,US')

-and querying of weather history gives a list of _Weather_ objects:

-    owm.weather_history('Kiev,UA')

 ### The Forecast class
 This class represents a weather forecast for a specific location in the world.
 A weather forecast is made out by location data - encapsulated by a _Location_ object - and a collection of weather conditions - a list of _Weather_ objects.